 Guide to the List of Recognised Disabilities

-This Guide to the List of Recognised Disabilities is based on determinations approved in 2005, 2006, 2010, 2011 and 2014 by the Secretary of the Australian Government Department of Social Services.
+This Guide to the List of Recognised Disabilities is based on determinations approved by the Secretary of the Australian Government Department of Social Services.
+The determinations were approved in 2005, 2006, 2010, 2011, 2014 and 2020.

 Example: A child who has cerebral palsy, lower limb deficiencies or spina bifida and is dependent on a stroller, wheelchair, crutches or walking frame.

-2. Severe multiple or physical disability (including uncontrolled seizures) requiring constant care and attention where the child is less than six months of age.
+2. Severe multiple or physical disability (including uncontrolled seizures) requiring constant care and attention where the child is less than 6 months of age.

 3. Epilepsy (uncontrolled while on medication).